-As discussed previously in this report, it is proposed to protect and rehabilitate approximately 1.98 hectares of existing bush, bush buffer, and riparian features between two Significant Natural Areas (SNA) - Cames Road Forest Remnants (ROD025), and Kereru Lane Forest Remnants (ROD024) located either side of the application site.
+As discussed previously in this report, it is proposed to rehabilitate, revegetate and protect, an area of approximately 1.98 hectares of existing bush, bush buffer, and riparian features between two Significant Natural Areas (SNA) - Cames Road Forest Remnants (ROD025), and Kereru Lane Forest Remnants (ROD024) located either side of the application site.
 The revegetated/restored area is to be fenced and formally protected by way of a conservation covenant being consistent with these objectives and policies.